bnerDY/AllGiftedProject/README.md

 ####CEED project @ All Gifted LLC & University of Queesland
 ================

-Network system using ASP.NET MVC5, ClearDB, Windows Azure
+Network learning system using ASP.NET MVC5, ClearDB and Windows Azure.

 CSSE3006: Special Projects in Computer Systems and Software Engineering